WHOLE LIFE INSURANCE

 The tl;dr version:

-- Whole life insurance is a special form of savings, combining pure insurance and a savings component.
-The death benefit is equal to an amount of money you want to leave to beneficiaries when you die.
-The cash value is savings that reduces the amount of pure insurance in the policy.
+- Whole life insurance is a special form of savings, combining pure insurance and a savings component, called the cash value.
+The death benefit of the policy is equal to the cash value plus the pure insurance.
 Combined, a whole life policy gives you more certainty about your future.
 You can match known (or expected) future expenses to your whole life’s guaranteed cash value, death benefit, or both.

 - Most whole life insurance has guaranteed level premiums and provides both guaranteed and non-guaranteed growth of cash value, so you can better plan for your future.